The Corporate Governance Review: Ireland

 iii Market disclosure

 Listed companies must also comply with certain disclosure requirements contained in the Listing Rules, the EU Market Abuse Regulation (MAR) (as implemented in July 2016) and the Takeover Rules.
-Pursuant to MAR, Irish listed companies are required to release inside information to the market without delay (except where limited circumstances exist for deferring such information).
-Under the MAR, companies are required to put systems in place to ensure both their initial and their ongoing compliance with market abuse legislation.
-The MAR also introduces more significant record-keeping and reporting obligations where market disclosure has been delayed.
+Pursuant to MAR, Irish listed companies are required to release inside information to the market without delay (except when limited circumstances exist for deferring this information).
+Under MAR, companies are required to put systems in place to ensure both their initial and their continuing compliance with market abuse legislation.
+MAR also introduces more significant record-keeping and reporting obligations when market disclosure has been delayed.

 iv Disclosure of share interests

 Under the Companies Act, directors, shadow directors and company secretaries must disclose to the company, in writing, interests they have in shares and debentures in the company, its subsidiary or holding company.
-Specifically, they must disclose the subsistence of their interest, the number of shares of each class and the amount of debentures of each class of the company, subsidiary or holding company.
-Under the Companies Act, the threshold at and above which that interest in a public company must be disclosed has been reduced to 3 per cent.
-The Act also provides that certain transactions and arrangements between directors and persons connected to them, and the company or its subsidiary, must be disclosed in the company's accounts.
+Specifically, they must disclose the subsistence of their interest, the number of shares of each class and the number of debentures of each class of the company, subsidiary or holding company at or above 3 per cent.
+Certain transactions and arrangements between directors and persons connected to them, and the company or its subsidiary, must also be disclosed in the company's accounts.

 v Beneficial ownership